An immersive 2-day forum for anyone interested in the complexities of mental and emotional health from lived experience perspectives.

 The Long Table: A conversation about suicide and distress

-Hosted and led by people with lived experience, the Long Table conversation builds on the model recently evolved in a community setting in Warwick QLD See info HERE and at the Big Anxiety forum in Brisbane.
+Hosted and led by people with lived experience, the Long Table conversation builds on the model recently evolved in a community setting in Warwick QLD See HERE and at the Big Anxiety forum in Brisbane.
 The Long Table is unmoderated and uncensored with the emphasis on creating a safe space in which to speak and listen to lived experience.
 The Long Table originated as a performance installation, developed by artist Lois Weaver, using the private form of a dinner table as a non-hierarchical structure for larger conversations on difficult subjects.
 The format elicits participation from a diverse range of experts-by-experience and enables anyone wishing to speak to join the table.
-Further information about the protocol, safety guidelines and what to expect will be published before the event.
+The conversation is seeded by some invited guests who will include Josh Moorhouse (Lived Experience Co-design Researcher in the ALIVE National Centre for Mental Health Research Translation), Alise Blayney (poet and peer educator, also supported by ALIVE), Marnie Weule and members of Thirrili, Indigenous Suicide Postvention Service, and Cynthia Hoffman (who first attended the Long Table in Warwick, QLD).
+Further information about the protocol, safety guidelines and can by found via this link HERE

 Commissioned project: Slice/Silence by Indigo Daya